-Frank and Jack Baker are professional musicians who play small clubs.
-They play schmaltzy music and have never needed a day job.
-Times are changing and dates are becoming more difficult to ...
-See full summary »
+Frank and Jack Baker are professional musicians who play in small clubs.
+They perform cover tunes of music standards and have never needed a day job.
+Times are changing and dates are ...

 Dallas housewife Lurene Hallett's life revolves around the doings of Jacqueline Kennedy.
 She is devastated when President Kennedy is shot a few hours after she sees him arrive at Love Field...
 See full summary »

 John Vogel <firstname.lastname@example.org>